 - The scores earned at the clinic will be presented to the Judges Committee at their next scheduled meeting.
 At that time, the committee determines if an applicant is approved for judging on temporary status or if the application will be denied approval.
-The Judges Committee meets twice a year at the APHA Convention in March and at the APHA Judges Applicant School in April.
+The Judges Committee meets twice a year at the APHA Convention in Feb/March and at the APHA Judges Applicant School in May.

 - If you are approved for judging status, your name will appear in the Paint Horse Journal as an approved International-only judge.
 Your name is also added to the list provided to those who are seeking the names and addresses of approved judges.
 The list of approved judges is also printed in the Paint Horse Journal each January.

 - All approved judges must maintain a current APHA membership.
 International judges must also attend one of our approved educational seminars held every two years to maintain their status.

 - If your application is denied, you may resubmit an application one year from the date of denial.
 A second filing fee must be paid at that time.